 To see the available InfiniBand network interfaces and change their parameters, select the following:

-Resources

-Network Interfaces
+Management > Resources > Network Interfaces > Modify

-Modify

-Note: For NFS-RDMA to function correctly, the IP over InfiniBand (IPoIB) interface must be configured to the same subnet as the clients.
-See "NFS-RDMA Over InfiniBand" on page 7.
+Note: The IP over InfiniBand (IPoIB) interface must be configured to the same subnet as the clients.
+See "InfiniBand" on page 7.

 To modify an interface, select it.
 You can change the following fields: